 Many insurance companies will offer a discount if you pay your yearly premium in full versus paying a monthly rate.
 Also, some insurance companies will waive fees if you set up automatic payments, so ask an insurance agent or broker to explore payment options that could lower your premiums.

 The riskier your business is, the higher your general liability insurance expenses will be, so taking extra steps to manage and minimize risks could save you some money.
-Sometimes this is as simple as proving to your insurance company that you are compliant in all safety guidelines and have invested in teaching your employees safety rules.
-Other times, moving your business’s location out of a highly trafficked area can save thousands on liability.
+Sometimes this is as simple as proving to your insurance company that you are compliant in all safety guidelines and have invested in teaching safety rules to employees.
+Other times, moving your business’s location out of a highly-trafficked area can save thousands on liability.
 Obviously, it might not be easy to pick up and move, but in general, finding ways to mitigate risks will lower your insurance premiums.

 When Cheaper Isn’t Better

 As a business owner, you understand the balance between cheap and fast and know that, fundamentally, not all insurance is created equal.
 One of the first things you can do is check the insurance company’s rating via A.M.
 Best, Standard & Poor’s, Fitch or Moody’s.